projectM-visualizer/projectm/BUILDING.md

 libprojectM is the core library.
 It is made up of three sub-libraries:

 #### Renderer
 Made up of everything in src/libprojectM/Renderer.
-It should project libRenderer.
+These files compose the libRenderer sub-library.

 #### MilkdropPresetFactory / NativePresetFactory
 From their respective folders.
 Native presets are visualizations that are implemented in C++ instead of .milk preset files.
 They are completely optional.
 Milkdrop presets are technically optional but the whole thing is basically useless without them.